Kevin Corbett

 Kevin Stephen Corbett (born December 5, 1955) is an American transportation and economic development executive.
 He became President and CEO of New Jersey Transit (NJT), the New Jersey state public transportation agency, in February 2018.

-Background
+Early life

 Corbett was born December 5, 1955.
 His father, Andrew Corbett, of Pelham, New York, was the chairman of A. J. Corbett & Sons, a steamship agency and maritime consultancy.

 He is a graduate of Georgetown University.
 He serves as a Blue and Gold Officer for the U.S. Naval Academy.
 He was a fellow of Princeton School of Public and International Affairs.